The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Introduction

 Let $F/F_0$ be a ramified quadratic extension of $p$-adic fields ($p\geq 3)$ with uniformizers $\pi$ and $\pi_0$ respectively, satisfying $\pi^2=\pi_0$.
 Let $V$ be a hermitian space over $F$ of dimension $n$ with Hasse invariant $\ep$.
-The basic Rapoport-Zink space $\cN_{n,\ep}^{[h]}(1,n-1)$ is a certain formal scheme that relates to the unitary group $\U(V)$ and some vertex lattice $L\subseteq V$ of type $h$ (along with the minimal element $b\in B(\U(V))$ and a conjugacy class of geometric cocharacter $\mu_{1,n-1}$), see \S \ref{sec:RZ-def}.
-The main result of this paper is a description of the reduced locus $\cN^{[h]}_{n,\ep,\red}$ in terms of the Bruhat-Tits building of the inner twist $\U(\bV)$, where $\bV$ is a hermitian space over $F$ of dimension $n$ and Hasse invariant $-\ep$.
+The \emph{basic Rapoport--Zink space} $\cN_{n,\ep}^{[h]}=\cN_{n,\ep}^{[h]}(1,n-1)$ is a formal scheme that relates to a vertex lattice $L\subseteq V$ of type $h$ (along with a conjugacy class of geometric cocharacter $\mu_{(1,n-1)}$ and the minimal element in $B(\U(V),\mu_{(1,n-1)}^{-1})$\footnote{In \cite{RZ}, the moduli functor is related to the group $\mathrm{GU}(V)$.
+We are working on the height $0$ part of the Rapoport--Zink space.
+Such a part is expected to relate to the unitary group.}, see \S \ref{sec:RZ-def}.
+The main result of this paper is a description of the reduced locus $\cN^{[h]}_{n,\ep,\red}$ in terms of vertex lattices in the nearby hermitian space $\bV$, which is a hermitian space over $F$ of dimension $n$ and Hasse invariant $-\ep$.